 I combine the soft-side of people with the hard-side data.
-I build brands I am proud of and then I measure them.
+I build brands and then I use technology to measure them.
 What is your sign of success?
 Data analysis steers the project plan.
 My background combines years of data analysis with an art degree, giving me the ability to navigate the many paths of web design.

 What I Do First

 After learning about you, I learn about your competitor’s web sites.
 I study how they have their data organized to see what works for them.
 Then we come up with your data plan and map it out on a site map.
 We pencil together a few layouts for where the data will go, and we call these wireframes.